bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 I feel like I am witnessing a confluence of very powerful paradigms.
-Functional programming, functional reactive programming, communicating sequential processes, and all the beauties of Clojure that allow us to be very plastic about how we aproach and solve a certain problem.
+Functional programming, functional reactive programming, communicating sequential processes, and all the beauties of Clojure that allow us to be very plastic about how we approach and solve a certain problem.

 Resources: